jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Revolutionary songs like this spread the people's liberty, equality, and fraternity throughout the world.
 In a few years, the Medieval Age was finally gone.
 The royal Death Star was destroyed.
 Church and state were separate.
 Government had checks and balances.
 Civilization embraced a new ruling philosophy of Democracy.
 Main Street put presidents and senators, judges, and sheriffs in power, who ruled at the request of the people.
 The people formed rotary clubs, quilting societies, and other civil organizations that let them run society as player gods.

 Rousseau died never having found a home.
 After they won their revolutions, the people put him to rest inside the glorious Panthéon.
-He was heralded as a renowned breaker of chains, destroyer of corrupted rule books, with his new philosophy that said any guy can be the prince, and any girl can be Cinderella.
+He was heralded as a renowned breaker of chains, destroyer of corrupted rulebooks, with his new philosophy that said any guy can be the prince, and any girl can be Cinderella.

 The question for us is, how did Rousseau help an entire people embrace a new age, become player gods, and change their ruling philosophy?
 I'd especially like to know how we do it better because I'd really like to skip horrible wars and revolutions as we venture into the Internet Age.